kiisi/kiisi/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m a Full Stack Engineer Web and mobile development
+- 🔭 I’m a Front-End Web and mobile developer

 - 🌱 I am updating myself on all latest technologies in town🤣